craftcms/starter-next/README.md

 > [!TIP]
 > Always validate your CORS policy when deploying projects that make cross-domain requests!

-The _path_ Next uses to fetch data via GraphQL must be kept in sync between `backend/config/routes.php` and the `apiBasePath` variable in `frontend/src/lib/graphql.js`.
+The _path_ Next.js uses to fetch data via GraphQL must be kept in sync between `backend/config/routes.php` and the `apiBasePath` variable in `frontend/src/lib/graphql.js`.

 ## Contributing